dmbarbour/glas/docs/GlasProg.md

 In the former case, the latter is a trivial optimization.
 In the latter case, I imagine I'll still want primitives to support hierarchical transactions and backtracking, in which case we can support the former after introducing a little intermediate state, e.g. set a register within a hierarchical transaction to decide which branch to take.
 I'd prefer to avoid intermediate state as a requirement for conditionals, so I slightly favor the first option.

 As a simplistic structure, we could support something like `"try Cond then P1 else P2"`, equivalent to `"atomic Cond; P1"` if Cond passes, P2 otherwise.
-Then we introduce primitives such as `(%eq Reg1 Reg2)` that cause the transaction to 'fail' if conditions aren't met.
+Then we introduce a few primitives that conditionally fail.

 However, the atomic nature of Cond can hinder some composition (and decomposition) of programs.
 Relevantly, we'll often have some shared prefix: